telus/tds-core/guide/contributing/developer-guide.md

 GitHub has primers on [how to fork a repository](https://help.github.com/articles/fork-a-repo/) and [how to clone a repository](https://help.github.com/articles/cloning-a-repository/).

 Before getting started, you should also install [Docker](https://github.com/telus/reference-architecture/blob/master/delivery/docker.md).
-This enables our e2e tests, and all tests passing is essential to for a successful TDS contribution.
-If Docker is not installed, the following step will not complete successfully.
+This facilitates our e2e tests to ensure they are tested in a reproducible environment, and having all tests pass is essential to a successful TDS contribution.
+If Docker is not installed, the following steps will not complete successfully.

 After setting up TDS locally, the following steps will get you started: